-For KMIP versions prior to 1.4, KMIP assumed, for both OAEP and PSS, that the Hashing Algorithm specified in the Cryptographic Parameters of the Get request is used for both the Mask Generation Function (MGF) and hashing data.
-KMIP 1.4 introduces the Mask Generator and Mask Generator Hashing Algorithm enumerations, which allows the Mask Generation Function (MGF) and associated algorithm to be explicitly specified.
-If Mask Generator Hashing

-Algorithm is omitted then the value specified for Hashing Algorithm is assumed (e.g. pre-KMIP 1.4 behavior).
+The Mask Generator and Mask Generator Hashing Algorithm enumerations allow the Mask Generation Function (MGF) and associated algorithm to be explicitly specified.
+If Mask Generator Hashing Algorithm is omitted, then the value specified for Hashing Algorithm is assumed.

 The example above assumes the same algorithm (SHA-256) is used for both the Mask Generation Function (MGF) and hashing data.